did-health/did-health/CONTRIBUTING.md

 # Welcome to did-health Dapp Contributing Guide

-Thank you for investing your time in contributing to Scaffold-ETH 2!
+Thank you for investing your time in contributing to did:health

 This guide aims to provide an overview of the contribution workflow to help us make the contribution process effective for everyone involved.